The CBD Guide

 Vaping is easy and discrete thanks to the ubiquitous nature of nicotine replacement vaporisers.
-Ideal for existing smokers or vaporiser users.
+Ideal for existing smokers or vaporizer users.
 Good for those on the go.
-Obviously, these products are age restricted as they are smokable.
+Obviously, these products are age-restricted as they are smokable.

 Sublingual ingestion is another popular way to consume Cannabinoids.
 Using a dropper/pipette to titrate the dose gives you greater control of your daily consumption.
 The drops are being used by all demographics from Pets to War vets, Children to the elderly.

 Topical and Cosmetics benefit from being applied to the largest human organ, the skin but suffer from rather poor absorption rates.
-Nevertheless, the dermal application of Cannabinoid rich balms and salves provides vitamins, minerals, essential fatty acids and oil-based moisturisers.
+Nevertheless, the dermal application of Cannabinoid-rich balms and salves provides vitamins, minerals, essential fatty acids, and oil-based moisturizers.